-Kwanwoo Lee is a registered patent attorney who secures and protects intellectual property rights for major corporations in the electrical and computer technology fields.
-Mr. Lee has extensive knowledge in a wide range of areas including computer systems, software design, and related technologies.
+Kwanwoo is a registered patent attorney who secures and protects intellectual property rights for Fortune 500 companies, universities, and other high-tech clients in the electrical and computer technology fields.
+Tapping into his extensive knowledge in the areas of cellular wireless networks, computer systems, software design, and related technologies, Kwanwoo likes to “get under the hood” to gain a deep understanding of his clients’ inventions, allowing him to develop sophisticated patent strategies that often employ novel approaches to achieve the desired outcome.

-Drawing on his electrical engineering background and experience, Mr. Lee manages patent portfolios and prepares and prosecutes patent applications for technologies directed to:
+Drawing on his electrical engineering degree and related work experience, Kwanwoo manages patent portfolios and prepares and prosecutes patent applications for technologies directed to:

 - E-commerce systems